perpetualgrimace/gridsome.jamesferrell.me/content/2-projects/active/6-fsl-associates/project-detail.md

 import CTA from "~/components/CTA"

-This is a client website designed by Emily Toews (an intern at the time) and built on a shoestring budget with Kirby CMS.
+This is a client website designed by Emily Toews and built on a shoestring budget with Kirby CMS.
 The site is still live at time of writing, but you’ll have to go visit [fslassociates.com](http://www.fslassociates.com) since I can’t embed it here.

 It’s one of the few surviving websites built at Berman at time of writing, so it must be doing its job!